 Why is an SEO audit important?

-A comprehensive SEO audit is essential to understand where your website is ranking and why.
 It can tell you how visitors find your website and what they do once there and can highlight any technical issues that are stopping it ranking as well as it could.
 This wealth of information will then steer the SEO strategy and provide actionable recommendations.

 Ideally, an SEO audit should be carried out at least once a year.
 It will give you regular insight into the performance of your website and how and why your digital marketing strategy needs to evolve with changing circumstances.